 I try to bring together different fields of study in my lessons and explain how they relate to one another.
 As a Natural Sciences graduate I can draw from my interdisciplinary knowledge of various biological, chemical, geological, environmental and mathematical topics.
 Thanks to a six-week-long exchange to a school near Paris, I am also reasonably fluent in French with a strong understanding of grammar and an appreciation of the French culture and colloquialism, while my interest in languages in general (I can also speak German and some Italian) allows me to understand the evolution and interconnections of language, and consequently to enrich my tutoring material.
 I will try to find ways not only to elucidate any problems students have, but hopefully to also allow them to appreciate the underlying meaning or beauty of these subjects.

-I am currently a Graduate Teaching Assistant at the University of Manchester.
+I have been a Graduate Teaching Assistant at the University of Manchester.
 I have taught on a variety of modules at undergraduate level, as well as being involved heavily in marking and leading feedback sessions on pupils work.
 As part of the role I have also undergone Teaching Assistant Training, provided by the faculty at the University of Manchester.

 I will try to bring the subject at matter to life by relating the subject matter to the real world, bringing in case studies and making the content easier to understand and more exciting.

-My expertise is particularly in Geography and Environmental Science.
+My expertise is particularly in Geography and Environmental Science, and Research Methods.
 I have studied topics across my BSc, MSc and now PhD covering glacial processes, climate change impacts, atmospheric science (meterology and air pollution) and running models.
 I currently study air pollution and climate change.